 Cleaning Handles and fittings on Antique Furniture

 Antique furniture has lots of different metal fittings like handles, hinges, key escutcheons, tilting bolts, locks, clash moulds, pulls, brackets and castors.
-These fittings are usually made from brass, copper or iron and if they have dullness and age I personally recommend leaving this as it is part of the character and you expect to see signs of age on the metal fittings.
-If the marks bother you and you want to clean the fittings, you must firstly remove all the fittings as cleaning solution on the wood will damage the polish.
-You can use any metal cleaner that can be purchased at a supermarket as these are as good as any other cleaning product that we have used in the past.
-Apply the cleaning solution with a piece of cotton wool or leave the handles etc to soak in the liquid for 30 minutes and then clean using a cloth or cotton wool.
+These fittings are usually made from Brass, Copper or Iron and if they have dullness and age I personally recommend leaving this as it is part of the character and you expect to see signs of age on the metal fittings.
+If the marks bother you and you want to clean the fittings, you must firstly remove all the fittings from the furniture, as cleaning solution on the wood will damage the polish.
+You can use a superb metal cleaner to do this.
+It is designed for clock movements but it works on all Brass and Copper fittings etc. Apply the cleaner in a container or bowl and mix 1 measure of the fluid with 7 measures of cold water.
+Submerge the metal fittings fully, until all tarnish is removed, rinse thoroughly with water then polish in the usual way.
 For badly rusted metal use cleaning solution with fine wire wool.
-I would just leave them to show the years of use adding to the character of your piece of antique furniture.

 Steam out Dents